 The Zeppelin is more than just a push commuter, though, it’s a true carving and street surfing board due to its shape, wheelbase length and truck choice which give it a large turning radius.
 The carving adds fun and excitement to the commuting.

 The Zeppelin also performs well on mild slopes at moderate speed due to the stable drop-through design and the nice concave with uplifted rails which provide a slight amount of foot lock-in.

 The Zeppelin has a directional, classic downhill tyoe of shape, which is great for pumping and commuting.
 It has big wheel cutouts providing lots of wheel space, a tapered pointy nose, and a tapered rounded tail.

-It’s 32″ wide and 8.75″ wide, so about the size of a regular street skateboard, only wider in the middle and much narrower at the tips.
-Unlike a street deck, however, the Zeppelin has drop-through mounts – a key aspect of its design.
+It’s 32″ long and 8.75″ wide, so about the size of a regular street skateboard, but wider and squarer in the middle and much narrower at the tips.
+Unlike a street deck, the Zeppelin has drop-through mounts – a key aspect of its design.

 The Zeppelin’s deck has a 7-ply hard rock maple construction.
 The low ply count keeps the board lightweight and gives it moderate flex (compared to thicker, stiffer decks).
 The slight flex adds to the board’s comfort as it makes it more pumpable and responsive and helps it absorb bumps better.